 While some choose closed theater auditoriums, some choose streets to demonstrate their plays.

 Aarohan Theater Group, Sarwanam Theater Group, Mandala Theater Group and Achel Natya Samuha are some of the popular theater groups that need a mention when speaking about Nepali theater industry.

-Each of the aformentioned groups have a strong intention behind them.
+Each of the aforementioned groups has a strong intention behind them.